ibrohimsho/pong21/README.md

 # console-games

-A C project in which you can play some of your classic arcade video games from the '80s such as Pong, Snake, Space Invaders, and Tetris on the terminal.
+A C project in which you can play Pong on the terminal.